Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 - In order to rotate element by some angle (can be either positive or negative), we use rotate property of CSS.
 - Syntax is: `transform: rotate(-20deg)`.
+- You can also select the point in the button from where you want the rotation to happen like this: `transform-origin: 0% 100%`
+- So here we mention the exact point in `%`.
+- **Remember**: Point (0, 0) refers to left corner point of the button.

 <hr>